Eric Munson: Minor leagues

+Major leagues

 Munson began his major league career with the Detroit Tigers, making his debut in July 2000 for a week.
 He then was a September call up, and made appearances in three games.
 He also made September appearances in 2001 and 2002.
 During spring training prior to the 2003 season, Munson was asked to try the third base position, as the Tigers had previously acquired Carlos Peña and Dmitri Young, both of whom were slated to play first base or designated hitter.
 The club's regular third baseman, Dean Palmer, was dealing with numerous injuries and would not be available.
 Munson would go on to play in 91 games at third.
 On June 26, 2004, he hit what was then the longest home run in the history of Comerica Park off of Arizona Diamondbacks pitcher Brandon Villafuerte.
 It currently places tied for 2nd longest.
 The ball traveled an estimated 457 feet, striking the center field camera well at the concourse level.
 Munson was granted free agency at the end of the season.

-Later playing career
+Tampa Bay Devil Rays

-He signed with the Minnesota Twins in early 2005, but was released during spring training.
-Munson soon thereafter signed with the Tampa Bay Devil Rays' top affiliate, the Durham Bulls, where he again played first base.
+Munson signed with the Minnesota Twins in early 2005, but was released during spring training.
+Munson soon thereafter signed with the Tampa Bay Devil Rays' Triple-A affiliate, the Durham Bulls, where he again played first base.
 Munson also appeared in 11 games for the Devil Rays.